 Access tracks will be required to allow access for all drilling equipment and personnel to each of the proposed drilling sites.
 The proposed access tracks will begin from existing pastoral tracks where possible to minimise the level of overall disturbance and disturbance to environmental attributes.
-The width of the proposed access tracks will be kept to a maximum of 3m wide to provide enough room for vehicular access.
-Access to the drill sites has been minimised as far as practicable using an existing pastoral track (Figure 5).
-The track will be constructed by driving the loader along the route, with the blade up where possible, to minimise disturbance to topsoil.
+The width of the proposed access tracks will be kept to a maximum of 3m wide to provide enough room for vehicular access (Figure 3).
+Tracks will be constructed by driving the loader along the route, with the blade up where possible, to minimise disturbance to topsoil.